 Show each stakeholder what's in it for them and get them excited about the benefits a DAM system would bring.
 There’s strength in numbers, and your manager is much more likely to understand the urgency when it's coming from a team, rather than an individual.

 3. Don’t Pull a Blindside

-In particular, if your IT department is a key decision maker for tech purchases, make sure they understand your intensions and your pain points.
+In particular, if your IT department is a key decision-maker for tech purchases, make sure they understand your intentions and your pain points.
 The last thing you want is to get a contract through the door, only to have IT point out that a critical component is missing from your selected vendor.

 Be strategic about getting your key players on board early to help you push your project forward.